Multi-Factor Authentication (MFA)

 - Enter the 6-digit code from your authenticator app to complete enrollment

-Once enrolled, you will be required to enter your MFA code during login.
-The MFA status will show as "Enrolled: true" on the security page, and you can disable MFA at any time by clicking the "Disable MFA" button (you'll need to provide your current MFA code to disable it).
+Once enrolled, you will be required to provide an MFA code during login.
+When both methods are allowed, a user can enroll in both and add or remove individual methods from the Security page.
+You can disable MFA at any time by clicking the "Disable MFA" button (you'll need to provide a current MFA code to disable it).

 Requiring MFA for New Users